kristinathabet/Dh110-Assignment-4-Contextual-inquiry/README.md

 **What are the characteristics of users? (ex. demographics, preference, expertise)**
 >Demographic: Teenagers, Young Adults, Car owners, travelers

->Preferences: Users who prefer having their own transportation rather than using public transport and users who travel a lot and need a license to operate a vehicle.
+>Preferences: Users who prefer having their own transportation rather than using public transport.
+Users who travel a lot and need a license to operate a vehicle.

->Expertise: Users do not need any particular level of expertise to use this application
+>Expertise: Users do not need any particular level of expertise to use this application.

 **In which context (where, why) would the users do that activity?**
->The PictureThis app is used as both a plant identification tool and plant description dictionary.
-Users either take a photo of a plant directly through the app or upload one from thier camera roll, and the app will automatically supply users with ample information about the plants biology, toxicity, and care needs.
-Users can be found doing this activity in plant stores beofre they buy one, on hikes, or in their own houses.
-Not only can this app help users properly take care of their plants, but it's a great way to learn about other species of plants and stay informed about the vegetation around us.
+>The New York State DMV Website is where New York drivers can recieve information, steps, and appointments to renew, replace, make changes to, or get a license.
+Users can find information of the neccessary paperwork they need in order to bring it into the DMV and obtain a license.
+Users would do this activity, usially in the comfort of their home or workplace, in order to a safe and registered driver in the state of New York.
+This website serves the public by licensing drivers, securing identities, and regualting the vehicle industry.

 **What do/did the users usually do in order to complete that activity?**
->To identify plants before, users would usually google physical characterisitics of the plant and try and find a species photo that matches the one they are studying.
-Users also used books, blogs, and other plant lovers opinions to craft their own opinions about plants.
+>There is no other way to obtain a New York drivers license if users do not go through the New York  DMV.
+When it comes to finding outside resources that lay out the steps to obtaining a license, users can turn to YouTube, external websites, or blogs.

 ### Step 3: Pick observation method(s)
 **The two observation methods I employed are ethnographic research and participatory observation.**

-My ethnographic research consists of monitoring how my apartmentmates take care of their plants and decide to buy new plants for themselves.
-We are just getting settled into a new apartment so my roomates are buying new plants constantly as house decor, making them a perfect group to study.
+My ethnographic research consists of monitoring how my interviewee searches for information about obtaining a license for themselves, prior to me giving them any informaton about the DMV website.
+My interviewee plans to move to New York after graduation this year, hoping to be a licensed driver there.
 Some of my observations include:

-> Individuals tend to water their plants based soley on intuition and physical appearance of the plant.
-More droppy plants recieve more water.
+> Individuals tend to google "How to get a License" instead of googling the DMV website.

-> Plants tend to be placed in any available pot, regardless if it provides water drainage or not.
-Pots without water drainage holes can flood plants easily.

-> Individuals tend to buy plants that are small and easy to fit in the apartment.
-Species of plant and amount of light needed is not thought about much before purchasing the plant.

-> Succulent type plants are placed towards the light while thin leaf plants are places in less direct light.

-> The cat that belongs to the individuals was freely roaming around in the plants, even napping in the large palm tree pot.

->Plants that are not doing well are relowcated to areas of the house with different levels of light.

->  Individuals google plant instructions only when they are afraid they are going to kill a plast.
+> The interviewee was stressed even before searching for information, proving that getting a license is understood to be a stressful experience.

+> Individuals tend to look for an online appointment to recieve a license rather than reading the necessary steps first.

+> YouTube was the interviewees last option when she began getting frustrated trying to find information.

+> The interviewee googled "How to switch a California license to a New York license," probably thinking this, if it existed, would be the easiest option.

+> The interviewee got frusterated and shut her laptop once she cound not find an appointmeent at the DMV.

-I am conductiong this participatory research with a friend who fits my target demographic and has plenty of house plants herself.
+I am conductiong this participatory research with a friend who fits my target demographic and plans to obtain a New York driver license in the near future.

 ### Step 4: Participatory Research Materials
 #### 1. Contextual Inquiry Guide